-In 2022, 2021, and 2020, the Company spent approximately \$9.6 million, \$11.7 million, and \$8.0 million, respectively, on research and development activities relating to new products and the improvement of existing products.
+In 2023, 2022, and 2021, the Company spent approximately \$9.8 million, \$9.6 million, and \$11.7 million, respectively, on research and development activities relating to new products and the improvement of existing products.
 These costs are included in costs of products sold and are expensed as incurred.
+These costs are capitalized for tax purposes under the provisions of the Tax Cuts and Jobs Act of 2017 that relate to IRS Code Section 174, as discussed in Note 13.